Major construction on the Ballarat Line Upgrade is now complete, to deliver much-needed extra services for the growing

 Passing loops at Ballan and Millbrook will provide more options for trains to pass each other, allowing more frequent services and helping services recover faster from unexpected delays.

-Upgrades at Wendouree Station will allow trains to pass each other here for the first time, so passengers on delayed services from Melbourne won’t have to be transferred onto replacement coaches at Ballarat.
+Upgrades at Wendouree Station will allow trains to pass each other here for the first time, so passengers on delayed services from Melbourne won’t have to be transferred to replacement coaches at Ballarat.

 What are the next steps?

 More than 1.4 million hours have been worked on the Ballarat Line Upgrade since construction began in late 2017.

 Who is responsible?